pasqal-io/horqrux/docs/differentiation.md

 ### Differentiation of observable parameters

-With the automatic differentiation mode, one can evaluate gradients for the observable parameters as follows:
+With the automatic differentiation mode, one can evaluate gradients for the observable parameters by specifying the `values_observables` argument as follows:

 ```python exec="on" source="material-block" html="1" session="diff"